frankdean/trip-server-2/README.md

 [PostgreSQL database][PostgreSQL], [PostGIS][], XML, JSON and YAML.
 So far, I am very satisfied with the results.

-The intention during development of version 2 is to maintain database compatibility as much as possible, with an `--upgrade` option to the Trip Server version 2 to upgrade a version 1 database to version 2.
+Trip Server version 2 maintains database compatibility with version 1, with an `--upgrade` option to upgrade a version 1 database to version 2.
 Also, the desire is to keep the YAML configuration file requiring minimal changes.

 ### Features